 According to Ryan Henderson, Executive Director of EDS HV Group (part of James Fisher), subsea cables are the “umbilical” that connect offshore wind with consumers.
 The ability to make predictions about these cables remotely – despite their restrictive location hundreds of meters deep – is an invaluable asset.
 Predictive maintenance helps to ensure renewable wind power has a route back to shore.

 IBM and James Fisher visualize a renewable future

 Together, James Fisher and the IBM Data Science and AI Elite team surge towards a renewable tomorrow with the electrifying power of data visualization.
 In this proof-of-concept, IBM Watson Studio impressed as an important tool to leverage James Fisher’s idle data.
 From there, data was transposed into data visualizations, delivered as insights, at a glance, to all levels of knowledge workers, and leveraged to help better assess subsea cable risk and determine maintenance schedules.

 Setting course with this offshore wind farm use case as their navigation, James Fisher looks to potentially scale IBM Watson Studio and apply data visualization to other uncharted waters of the business.

 Unlock the value in your organization with AI.
-Visit ibm.com/data-ai to explore the IBM Ladder to AI, a prescriptive approach that helps you modernize, collect, organize, analyze and infuse all your data.
+Explore the Journey to AI, a prescriptive approach that helps you modernize, collect, organize, analyze and infuse all your data.

 Find out how the IBM Data Science and AI Elite team can help you build out your AI strategy.